MWF_White Logo

 Justice Connect

-In 2017, MWF awarded Justice Connect a $75,000 Signature grant to continue the Women’s Homelessness Prevention Project (WHPP).
+In 2017, Melbourne Women’s Foundation awarded Justice Connect a $75,000 Signature grant to continue the Women’s Homelessness Prevention Project (WHPP).
 The innovative WHPP had provided integrated legal and social work assistance to keep women and children safely housed, but required further resourcing to continue.

 The grant not only helped Justice Connect to maintain the WHPP, it also offered the necessary time to procure funding from philanthropic and government funders to sustain it.
-The impact of MWF’s support is seen through the WHPP’s first five years, with 671 women and children receiving wrap-around legal services to avoid homelessness, which also represents $4.9 million in cost-savings to government and our wider-community.
+The impact of Melbourne Women’s Foundation’s support is seen through the WHPP’s first five years, with 671 women and children receiving wrap-around legal services to avoid homelessness, representing $4.9 million in cost-savings to government and our wider-community.

 Safe Futures Foundation

-With MWF’s $30,000 Nurturing Grant in 2018, Safe Futures Foundation (SFF) was able to add financial counselling to its wraparound services aimed at empowering women who have experienced family violence to gain control over their lives.
+With Melbourne Women’s Foundation’s $30,000 Nurturing Grant in 2018, Safe Futures Foundation (SFF) was able to add financial counselling to its wraparound services aimed at empowering women who have experienced family violence to gain control over their lives.

 The counsellor supported women in understanding major issues such as disposal of joint assets and dealing with debt.
 It also funded training for SFF staff so they could build the financial literacy of women who have experienced family violence.